 If you’re one of those lucky unicorn people, congratulations – We’re all very happy for you.
 The rest of us sweaty Betties will be over here trying to decipher what our bodies are saying via our B.O.

-Does Your Sweat Smell Like Vinegar or Ammonia?
+What If Your Sweat Smells Like Vinegar or Ammonia?

 Having an offensive aroma stalking your armpits after a workout is one thing, but consistently wreaking of ammonia or vinegar is another thing entirely.
 Although seemingly strange, these particular smells aren’t all that rare and are often not a cause for concern.
-However, they can be a sign of something more serious, so it’s vital that you understand what these different smells could be indicating.
+However, they can be a sign of something more serious, so you must understand what these different smells could be indicating.

-If you’re wondering why in the world your sweat smells like vinegar or ammonia, I’ve got all the answers for you!
+If you’re wondering why in the world your sweat smells like vinegar or ammonia, we’ve got answers for you!

 If your sweat smells like vinegar, it could very well be something you ate that’s throwing off your body’s natural balance of propionibacteria.
 This delightful bacteria is located in our sebaceous glands, which are found throughout the body, and is responsible for releasing propionic acid through the sweat glands.

-This acid is what causes our sweat to smell, and therefore when we accumulate too many propionibacteria, we get a vinegary aroma in return.
-Fluctuations in the amount of this bacteria are often caused by dietary changes, poor hygiene, hormonal shifts, and certain medications.
+This acid causes our sweat to smell.
+When we accumulate too many propionibacteria, we get a vinegary aroma in return.
+Fluctuations in the amount of these bacteria are often caused by dietary changes, poor hygiene, hormonal shifts, and certain medications.

 If none of the above conditions apply, a vinegary smell could be a sign of something more worrisome, such as diabetes.
 Be sure to stay tuned in to what your body is telling you and head to the doctor if the odor persists after improvements are made.